 In the Community

 re:TH!NK's Active Communities Team is focusing on "safe routes to recreation" to make it easier for people to walk, bike or take transit to their local recreational facilities.
-You can help us by taking our survey of how you get to your local park.

 A listing of all parks and pools (free recreation areas) in Winnebago County can be downloaded below or can be found at Weight of the Fox Valley's interactive map.